benjaminjack/parsemsf/cran-comments.md

 Suggests or Enhances not in mainstream repositories: dbplyr
 ```
 dbplyr is a dependency for an upcoming release of dplyr. dbplyr will need to be installed when the new version of dplyr is released, but it is not required under the current version of dplyr.
+I have added the github repository for dbplyr under 'Additional_repositories'.

 ## Downstream dependencies
 There are no downstream dependencies.